🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Second Beach?

-The current water temperature at Second Beach is 51°F. A 5/4mm wetsuit with boots and gloves is recommended.
+The current water temperature at Second Beach is 62°F. A 3/2mm wetsuit is recommended.

 What is the surf like at Second Beach today?